phorton1/base-Pub/FS/protocol.md

 delimiter between the verb and the message parameter.

-### ERROR
+### Terminal Packets - ERROR, ABORTED, OK

 Any command can terminate in an ERROR message.

-Regardless of the configuration, ERROR messages are ultimately sent to the FC::Pane that is executing the command, and reported to the user in a dialog box.
+Regardless of the configuration, ERROR messages are ultimately shown to the user in a dialog box.
 Note that ERROR uses " - " (space dash space) as the delimiter between the verb and the message parameter.

+Session-like commands can terminate with ABORTED message if the command is ABORTED by the user.

+The PUT command can additionally terminate with OK, indicating that the PUT 'session' has completed successfully.

+There is a special case of a failure during a PUT command if the host cannot read from the file while generating a BASE64 packet where it returns an
+ERROR within the BASE64 packet.

+	BASE64 0 0 ERROR - msg

-### Synchronous Commands
+### Simple Commands

 - LIST			dir
 - MKDIR			dir name